A New Year ‘health check’ for your business

 Your business plan (assuming you have one) should be a living, breathing plan, reviewed regularly and not just written when you first started your business and put quietly in a drawer!
 If you haven’t got a plan, now’s the time to prepare one.

 A business plan will help you to focus on key priorities and set out targets against progress.
 It’s also an excellent time to look at contingency planning around what will happen to your business if certain factors change.
 For example if there is another lockdown and extended covid restrictions, how would this affect your business?
-The continuing pandemic will place additional pressure on many firms.
+The continuing challenging economic climate will place additional pressure on many firms.
 Planning for a variety of scenarios, being agile and prepared to diversify will help you be better placed to navigate the challenging months ahead.

 A good business plan may also help you with raising finance.
 Banks or business angels will want to see your business plan before they invest or offer a loan or an extended line of credit.